 ‘Caroline Ross sources art materials from a world that ended a thousand years ago’ – Dark Mountain 11.

-I created the painting for cover for Dark Mountain 13 came May 2018 and I have painted the cover.
+I created the painting for cover for Dark Mountain 13 which was published in May 2018.
 Have a look here for a short essay and great pictures of the great rocks on which I worked.

 10 of my small works made in natural pigments on deerskin parchment illustrate Dark Mountain 12 – Sanctum.
 For the cover of issue 13, I used ochres hand-dug and refined into raw pigments from Clearwell Caves, as well as Italian red ochre, Oxfordshire’s hangman’s ochre, and English charcoal.

 The copyright of all images and text on this site belong to Caroline Ross.
 Pictures or text may not be reproduced in any manner without written permission.